genomicsclass/leanpub/manuscript/confounding_exercises.md

 A>
 A>    How can this be?
 This is referred to as Simpson's Paradox.
 In the following questions we will try to decipher why this is happening.
 A>
 A>3.
-We can quantify how "hard" a major is using the percent of students that were accepted.
-Compute the percent that were accepted (regardless of gender) to each major and call this vector `H`
+We can quantify how "hard" a major is by using the percent of students that were accepted.
+Compute the percent that were accepted (regardless of gender) to each major and call this vector `H`.
 A>
 A>    Which is the hardest major?
 A>
 A>
 A>
 A>
 A>4.
-What proportion gets in for this major?
+What proportion is accepted for this major?
 A>
 A>
 A>5.
-For men, what is the correlation between the number of applications across majors and `H` A>
+For men, what is the correlation between the number of applications across majors and `H`:
 A>
+A>
 A>6.
-For women, what is the correlation between the number of applications across majors and `H` A>
+For women, what is the correlation between the number of applications across majors and `H`:
 A>
+A>
 A>7.
-Given the answers to the above, which best explains the differences in admission percentages when we combine majors A>    - A) We made a coding mistake when computing the overall admissions percentages.
+Given the answers to the above, which best explains the differences in admission percentages when we combine majors?
+A>    - A) We made a coding mistake when computing the overall admissions percentages.
 A>    - B) There were more total number of women applications which made the denominator much bigger.
 A>    - C) There is confounding between gender and preference for "hard" majors: females are more likely to apply to harder majors.